Azure-Samples/app-service-agent-framework-travel-agent-dotnet/README.md

 See the blog post for more details: [Build Long-Running AI Agents on Azure App Service with Microsoft Agent Framework](https://techcommunity.microsoft.com/blog/appsonazureblog/build-long-running-ai-agents-on-azure-app-service-with-microsoft-agent-framework/4463159)

+> **NOTE!**
+> To see an alternative approach to the implementation pattern described in this sample, see (App Service Agent Framework Travel Planner With WebJob)[https://github.com/Azure-Samples/app-service-agent-framework-travel-agent-dotnet-webjob].
+That version uses WebJobs for background processing instead of an in-process hosted service.
+WebJobs are a great alternative for background processing in App Service, providing better separation of concerns, independent restarts, and dedicated logging.
+To learn more about WebJobs on App Service, see the [Azure App Service WebJobs documentation](https://learn.microsoft.com/azure/app-service/overview-webjobs).

 ## What is Agent Framework?

 The [Microsoft Agent Framework](https://learn.microsoft.com/en-us/agent-framework/overview/agent-framework-overview) is a comprehensive platform for building, deploying, and managing AI agents.
 Unlike simple chat completions, Agent Framework provides: